 If you have outstanding fines of SEK 100 or more, you won’t be able to borrow or order further items until your fine has been paid.
-The debt arises at the library to which the book belongs, but you can pay the debt at any of the libraries within the Library of Science.
-You can pay by Swish.
-At the Geolibrary, you can also pay by bank card.
+You have to pay your fines at the library that the late book belongs to.

 If you do not return a book or if you lose a book, we will bill you to cover the cost of replacing it, plus an administration fee of SEK 300.